Special education in the United States: History in the U.S.

-Until the passage of PL94-142 in 1975, American schools educated only one out of five children with disabilities.
-More than 1 million students were refused access to public schools and another 3.5 million received little or no effective instruction.
+Until the passage of PL 94-142 in 1975, American schools educated only one out of five children with disabilities.
+More than one-million students were refused access to public schools and another 3.5 million received little or no effective instruction.
 Many states had laws that explicitly excluded children with certain types of disabilities, including children who were blind, deaf, and children labeled "emotionally disturbed" or "mentally retarded."

 In the 1950s and 1960s, family associations began forming and advocating for the rights of children with disabilities.
 In response, the federal government began to allocate funds to develop methods of working with children with disabilities and passed several pieces of legislation that supported developing and implementing programs and services to meet their needs and those of their families.
 Two laws provided training for professionals and teachers who worked with students with "mental retardation" (PL 85–926 in 1958 and PL 86–158 in 1959).
 In 1961, the Teachers of the Deaf Act (PL 87-276) provided for training of teachers to work with the deaf or hard of hearing.
 In 1965, the Elementary and Secondary Education Act (PL 89–10) and the State Schools Act (PL 89-313) granted funds to states to help educate children with disabilities.
 In 1968, the Handicapped Children's Early Education Assistance Act of 1968 (PL 90-538) funded early childhood intervention for children with disabilities.
 Several landmark court decisions established the responsibility of states to educate children with disabilities (in particular, Pennsylvania Association for Retarded Citizens (PARC) v.
 Commonwealth of Pennsylvania (1971) and Mills v.
 Board of Education of the District of Columbia (1972)).

 Rehabilitation Act of 1973

-Section 504 of the 1973 Rehabilitation Act guaranteed civil rights for disabled people in the context of federally funded institutions or any program or activity receiving Federal financial assistance.
-It required accommodations in affected schools for disabled people including access to buildings and structures and improved integration into society.
+Section 504 of the 1973 Rehabilitation Act guaranteed civil rights for disabled people in the context of federally funded institutions or any program or activity receiving federal financial assistance.
+It required accommodations in affected schools for disabled people, including access to buildings and structures and improved integration into society.
 Act 504 applies to all people throughout their lifetimes, not just the span of 3–21 years.
-A person with a 504 plan does not have to have an educational disability.
-The spirit of 504 is to level the playing field for people with disabilities and is about access.
+A person with a 504 plan does not need to have an educational disability, rather any disability which significantly impacts major life activities.